hanyaonian/m-logger/README.md

 npm install m-web-logger
 ```

-## Log types & default setting
+## log types & default setting

-m-logger has 5 levels, you can pass it by url params or by node argv, default is **slient**.
+m-logger has 5 levels, you can pass it by url params, default is **slient**.
+If the reported info's level is weaker than level you set, it would be ignored.

 log level values are below: